vinsidious/gac/README.md

 ## How It Works

 gac analyzes your staged changes to generate high-quality commit messages with the help of large language models.
 The tool uses a sophisticated prompt architecture that separates system instructions from user data, enabling better AI understanding and more consistent results.

-### Technical Architecture

-- **Dual-Prompt System**: GAC uses a separated prompt architecture where system instructions (role definition, conventions, examples) are sent as system messages, while git data (diffs, status) are sent as user messages.
-This follows AI best practices for improved model performance.
-- **Smart Context Analysis**: The tool examines your repository structure, recent commit history, and README files to understand the broader context of your changes.
-- **Intelligent Diff Processing**: Large diffs are automatically preprocessed to focus on the most important changes while staying within token limits.

 ## How to Use